 Götz currently has eight MAN units in operation, with an installed total power of 3 MW.
 They are distributed amongst three sites, and provide among other things, the Markt Indersdorf elementary and middle school, as well as the adjacent indoor swimming pool with heat via a cogeneration unit located on-site.
 Furthermore, biogas units are considered CO2-neutral.
 The carbon dioxide released was previously removed from the air by plants, which are the basis for the biomass.
 Josef Götz has calculated a CO2 abatement potential of 7,600 t per year for his plant.

 Even Günther Zibes is convinced by the technology: “MAN has been selling engines specifically designed for gas applications since 1979.
 We regard biogas cogeneration units as an important part of the energy revolution, in order to fulfil the specified targets for CO2 reduction.
 This is why we are proud of the fact that we are able to provide modular exhaust gas aftertreatment to our partners.
 This is a future-proof solution for complying with the restricted limit values.”
-According to the current draft of the 44th BImSchV, these limit values are to take effect from 2023.
-Existing plants expect to have a grace period up to 2029.
+According to the 44th BImSchV, these limit values are to take effect from 2023.
+Existing plants have a grace period up to 2029.

 |Engine speed||rpm (Hz)||1500 (50)|